 Pulse check-ins are meetings between HR and employees to measure satisfaction, performance analysis, engagement, any support needed, and morale.

 These sessions are designed to brief new employees.
-You can show them around the virtual workspace and show them how, and why we work.
+You can show them around the virtual workspace and show them how you work.
 It is to help them ease into the workspace and get acquainted with the work culture.

 These are company-wide meetings held quarterly.
 Commonly led by the CEO and leaders, the purpose is to share new quarterly goals for each team and report on the past quarter’s goals.
 This helps teams understand how you measured up against the last quarter.
 You can also conduct engagement and team building activities.